 Why do code review?

-Why is time spend on code review time well spend?
+Why is time spent on code review time spent well?
 Code review helps…

 - to transfer knowledge (both ways),

 - to keep code quality up and to prevent introduction of bugs,